What Are Asset Classes?

-- Collectables are any item with value based on what someone else is willing to pay.
+- Collectibles are any items with value based on what someone else is willing to pay for them.

 These asset classes represent even more ways to diversify a portfolio and hedge against risk.
 That said, they tend to be less liquid than the core asset classes.
 For example, it’s easier to sell stock and benefit from capital gains than it is to sell a house and extract its equity.

 What Constitutes an Asset Class?